 Swimming is a water-based sport where a person propels their body through the water using different kind of strokes and leg movements.
 Is a very popular sport and is part of all the international championships like Olympics, Asian Games etc.

-– Alternating arm movements and flutter kicks to propel.
+Front crawl | – Swimmer’s body position facing down in the water, – Alternating arm movements and flutter kicks to propel. |

-– Alternating arm movements and flutter kicks to propel.
+Back crawl | – Swimmer lies on their back, – Alternating arm movements and flutter kicks to propel. |

-Braststroke– Swimmer to move their arms in a synchronized manner,
+Braststroke | – Swimmer to move their arms in a synchronized manner, – Simultaneous kick that resembles a frog’s kick. |

-Butterfly stroke– Simultaneous arm movements, commonly referred to as butterfly arms,
+Butterfly stroke | – Simultaneous arm movements, commonly referred to as butterfly arms, – Dolphin kick, where both legs move together. |

 Table of Contents